 I continued to practice but they were never perfectly round.
 I hated making tortillas.
 For one thing, the weather in Southeast Texas during the spring and summer was very hot.
 Being over a hot grill was not my favorite thing.
 Since grandmother and Tia Vica (Virginia) liked my cooking, I decided to concentrate on that.

 I would try to beat everyone home from school and start dinner.
 Gloria protested one day and said.
 “It was your turn to make tortillas.”
 I had already made dinner.

-The system we had was if you cook, someone else had to make the tortillas.
-When it came my turn to make them, I made a deal with her.
+The system we had was you cook every other day, and then make the tortillas.
+When it came my turn to make them, I made a deal with Gloria.
 I told her that I would make the dough and she would roll the tortillas.
 She was so fast at making them that I was amazed.
 I felt I had tricked her too easily by offering to make the dough.
 This went on for a while because the adults preferred my cooking.

 Then one day I was caught.
-I think it was the discipline of making them that was important to Ama Abuelita.
-In the old days, we were allowed one or two a meal.
+I think it was the discipline of making tortillas that was important to Ama Abuelita.
+In the old days, we were allowed one or two tortillas a meal.
 Two tortillas were glutinous and then we had to eat with a fork after that.